-- Activities - Activity 3.2.1.5 Sensitise communities and catchment management committees on river bank ecosystems management - Activity 3.2.1.6 Train stakeholders in sustainable management and/or utilization of river banks - Activity 3.2.1.7 Support communities and catchment management committees to develop and implement restoration action plans, including demarcating and restoring degraded river banks with live markers such as Calliandra species (Calliandra calothyrsus) Demarcation of river banks is provided for in the National Environment management Act, 2019.
+Activity 3.2.1.7 Support communities and catchment management committees to develop and implement restoration action plans, including demarcating and restoring degraded river banks with live markers such as Calliandra species (Calliandra calothyrsus) Demarcation calothyrsus) Demarcation of river banks is provided for in the National Environment management Act, 2019.
 Demarcation serves to discourage agricultural encroachment such as through cultivation close to the river banks Demarcation shows the fragile areas beyond which unsustainable activities should not take place or should be stopped.